Every Cell has a Story to Tell.

 Let’s Discover Yours

-Pharmacology and toxicology studies with in vitro biological systems allow researchers to evaluate how compounds modulate neuronal function and assess potential safety risks in a controlled, human-relevant context.
-In neuroscience and stem cell biology, this involves applying small molecules, biologics, or environmental agents to neuronal cultures or 3D models such as brain organoids or brain slices.
-Researchers can monitor changes in activity patterns, synaptic function, and network dynamics to determine efficacy, potency, or adverse effects.
-Functional readouts at the cellular and network levels are essential for understanding dose-response relationships, therapeutic windows, and compound-specific mechanisms of action, providing translational biomarkers and functional endpoints relevant in clinical trials.
-Combined with imaging, transcriptomics, and structural analysis, in vitro pharmacology and toxicology reveal how compounds affect neuronal health and function from single cells to networks.
+Researchers can monitor activity patterns and network dynamics to assess the efficacy, potency and adverse effects of small molecules, biologics or environmental agents on neuronal cultures, organoids or brain slices.
+These readouts provide essential information on dose-response relationships, therapeutic windows, and compound-specific mechanisms of action, offering translational biomarkers and functional endpoints relevant in clinical trials.
+When combined with complementary approaches like imaging, transcriptomics, and structural analysis, in vitro pharmacology and toxicology provide a comprehensive view of how compounds influence neuronal health and function from single cells to complex networks.

 Consistent drug responses with high reproducibility